fdschneider/bexis_traits/manuscript/manuscript.md

 ## Common structure of trait datasets

 As a minimum consensus, trait datasets may be defined as follows:
 A trait-dataset contains quantitative measurements or qualitative facts (i.e. trait values) <!-- Cat: the difference is not totally clear to me - is it the difference between field vs literature gathered data?
-Flo: I see measurements as quantitative and facts as qualitative traits, which mostly aligns with field vs. literature, but not entirely.  -->  about physical phenotypic characteristics of fitness, behaviour or performance (i.e. traits) of individuals (or parts of an individual) assigned to an entity of a biological taxon (i.e. a species or higher taxon).
+Flo: I see measurements as quantitative and facts as qualitative traits, which mostly aligns with field vs. literature, but not entirely.
+A differentiation that has rarely been specified in the trait-litereature it seems.
+Garnier et al 2017 just speak of "quality", which is assigned to an "entity", without specifiying it further. -->  about physical phenotypic characteristics of fitness, behaviour or performance (i.e. traits) observed on an of individual or parts of an individual (i.e. an entity) that can be assigned to a biological taxon (i.e. a species or higher taxon).
 The entity or observation (i.e. the occurence) to which the reported measurement or fact applies may differ in resolution -- depending on the scientific question -- and could be a subsample or bodypart, an individual specimen, an entire species or higher-level taxon.
+This definition refines the entity-quality model (EQ) as described by @garnier17, where a trait observation is phrased as 'an entity having a quality'.

 *< standardised reference to taxon names >*